SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 We consider one more example of jobs A0, A1, X, B0 and B1 that allows the cross communication between two parallel jobs.
 The jobs A0 and B0 are two-independent NAMD simulations.
 After finishing A0 and B0, we do some analysis with the job X. The jobs A1 and B1 are two MD simulations independent of each other.
-The job X determins what is the simulation temperature of MD simulations A1 and B1.
+The job X determines what is the simulation temperature of MD simulations A1 and B1.
 In the DAGMan language, X is the parent of A1 and B1.

-The input fiiles, job submission files and execuation scripts of the jobs are located at
+The input files, job submission files and execution scripts of the jobs are located at

 ~~~